 - The Caretaker’s Office, which originally housed the stables, was renovated into a Gothic Revival style dwelling in the 1850s and now houses the reception office.

 More information can be found on the Jumieges Abbey’s website.

 GETTING TO THE RUINS

 We visited Jumièges Abbey as part of our road trip through Normandy, during which we also visited Mont Saint-Michel and Monet’s Garden, the D-Day Beaches, and Bayeux.
-We stopped by the ruins on the way from Bayeux to Rouen, where we dropped off our rental car and took a train to Paris the next day.
+We stopped by the ruins on the way from Bayeux to Rouen, and were so glad we did!

 Jumièges Abbey is open daily from:

 9:30 am to 6:30 pm from 15 April to 15 September